 - Dr Abi Saab, MOREP president for medical research on Al Jazeera Mubasher.

-- Antartica treaty for research.
-MOREP for further reasearch development under the U.N.
+- Antarctic treaty.
+MOREP for further research development under U.N.

 - Abi Saab on talk show: Medical awareness program with Al Jazeera TV